TeamREPENTOGON/REPENTOGON/documentation/docs/Isaac.md

 			if (marks.Lamb >= 2) then
 				print("GOATED ON H4RD")
 			end
-			if (Isaac.GetCompletionMarks(0).Delirium > 0) then //doing it the lazy way, fitting deliriums theme print("Got Deli")
+			if (Isaac.GetCompletionMarks(0).Delirium > 0) then --doing it the lazy way, fitting deliriums theme print("Got Deli")
 			end
 			```